 Mindful, nature-conscious design has grown in global popularity over the past few years.
 From glamorous Safari tents to luxury treehouses, light-on-earth designs strive to bring people closer to nature without compromising the environment… In some instances, surpassing an effort to simply preserve, but extending to enrich and re-wild damaged eco-systems.
 At Luxury Frontiers, one way our architects and interior designers endeavor to achieve mindful design is to continuously seek out suitable, sustainable materials to incorporate into our projects.
 While the list remains endless, here are a few of our favorites used in sustainable hospitality design:

-With a construction presence as old as time, bamboo remains at the top of our list as far as sustainable, light-weight materials go.
+With a construction presence as old as time, bamboo remains at the top of our list as far as sustainable, lightweight materials go.
 According to Idalina Silva, Interior Designer with Luxury Frontiers, “bamboo is a wonderful, conscious alternative to timber.”
-Often mistaken as part of the timber family, bamboo is technically classified as a grass.
-Thus, regenerating extremely quickly, requiring no fertilizer and regenerates from its own roots without need for replanting, like trees.
+Often mistaken as part of the timber family, bamboo is technically classified as grass.
+Thus, regenerates extremely quickly, requiring no fertilizer, and regenerates from its own roots without the need for replanting, like trees.
 A notable comparison between bamboo and timber is that bamboo can be harvested up to every 3 years, as opposed to trees which take up to 25-50 years to mature.
-Like wood, Bamboo is a natural material with a high strength-to-weight ratio, useful for structures and looks fantastic.
+Like wood, Bamboo is a natural material with a high strength-to-weight ratio, useful for structures, and looks fantastic.

 While Luxury Frontiers have not yet had the opportunity to work with Hempcrete, it is high on our wish list of materials to incorporate into our projects.
 According to Sarah Cloete, Interior Architect with Luxury Frontiers, “This building material is an innovation that has been used successfully in numerous residential and commercial projects around the world.
 Luxury Frontiers love to push the boundaries on new innovative building materials and would like to investigate this product for some of its upcoming projects.”
 Not to forget about looks, Hempcrete can even achieve a rammed earth look with a particular application mimicking a textural wall aesthetic that is much lighter and includes all the sustainability and insolation qualities outlined above.